 (2) Picked this up from a former editor-in-chief, who referred to the summing-up paragraph of any story as the “nut graf.”
 Being a hick, I don’t know if that’s a universal term.

 (3) On the other thumb, I used to work with a guy (also award-winning) whose favorite tools were gruffness and insouciance.
 Whatever works.
 It’s my nature to befriend people, so I go with that; also, I’ll come right out and say “Explain this to me so that I can see it the way you do.”
-It seems to me that a successful reporter should pretend to be the dumbest guy in the room — and pay close attention to the people trying to explain things.
+Someone once said that a successful reporter should pretend to be the dumbest guy in the room — and pay close attention to the people trying to explain things.

 (4) He also said “To be persuasive we must be believable; to be believable we must be credible; credible we must be truthful,” which is even more important.
 Your byline is your reputation — cherish it!